Statutes and regulations

 Voluntary quit/reduction of hours penalty

-If the head of household voluntarily quits a job, reduces work hours, or participates in a strike without good cause within 60 days before or any time thereafter she applies for SNAP, the entire household may be sanctioned.
+If the head of SNAP unit voluntarily quits a job, reduces work hours, or participates in a strike without good cause within 60 days before or any time thereafter she applies for SNAP, the entire unit may be sanctioned.

 A job quit does not affect eligibility if:

 - There was good cause for quitting the job;